vhawk19/Py_Primer/Built-in-datatypes/Strings/ReadMe.md

 #Output:0
 ```
 ### str.endswith(suffix[,start[,end]])
-Return True if the string ends with the specified suffix, otherwise return False. suffix can also be a tuple of suffixes to look for.
+Return True if the string ends with the specified suffix, otherwise return False.
+Suffix can also be a tuple of suffixes to look for.
 With optional start, test beginning at that position.
 With optional end, stop comparing at that position.

 ```python
 a='lorem ipsum dolor sit amet"